 Noctilucent clouds, or night-shining clouds, are thin clouds high up in Earth’s atmosphere – the mesosphere – as much as 50 miles (80 km) above Earth’s surface.
 Scientists think they’re made of ice crystals that form on fine dust particles from meteors.
 They can only form when temperatures are incredibly low and when there’s water available to form ice crystals.

 So, why do these clouds – which require such cold temperatures – form in the summer?
 It’s because of the dynamics of the atmosphere.
-You actually get the coldest temperatures of the year near the poles in summer at that height in the mesosphere.
+In fact, you actually get the coldest temperatures of the year near the poles in summer at that height in the mesosphere.

 Rising air